fishinwind/workshop/rst/Problem_Sets.rst

 Problem Set Submission
 ----------------------
-Specify the root of your project directory and create a tar file of the whole directory like this; you can change STUDENTID to your student ID:
+Specify the root of your project directory and create a tar file of the whole directory like this (change STUDENTID to your student ID):

 .. code-block:: bash